reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

 ### Consensus Step Mode

 A Consensus Step specifies actions taken by the contract itself.
-Later in this tutorial, the contract calls `transfer` to transfer funds from the contract to the seller.
+Later in this module, the contract calls `transfer` to transfer funds from the contract to the seller.

 # Cancel a transaction